whoward/docs/markdown/ci-integrations/jenkins.md

 ![WebDriver browsers](/images/ci-integrations/jenkins/sauce-matrix-webdriver.png)

 For each selected browsers, a separate job will run when the build is invoked.
-This job will include `SELENIUM_PLATFORM`, `SELENIUM_VERSION`, `SELENIUM_BROWER`, and `SELENIUM_DRIVER` system properties which will be set to the corresponding browser.
+This job will include `SELENIUM_PLATFORM`, `SELENIUM_VERSION`, `SELENIUM_BROWSER`, and `SELENIUM_DRIVER` system properties which will be set to the corresponding browser.

 ## Troubleshooting Jenkins